Talgo: Talgo 8

-The Series 8 passenger cars are similar to the Series VII cars, but the diesel generator car at one end of the train has a control cabin for push-pull operation and a two-axle end bogie.
+The Series 8 passenger cars are similar to the Series VII cars, but the diesel generator car at one end of the train has a control cabin for push–pull operation and a two-axle end bogie.
 These trains are designed for the North American market.
-Talgo made an agreement in 2009 to build a manufacturing facility in Wisconsin which would initially supply two 14-car trainsets for the Amtrak Hiawatha Service until the project was cancelled.
+Talgo made an agreement in 2009 to build a manufacturing facility in Wisconsin which would initially supply two 14-car trainsets for the Amtrak Hiawatha until the project was cancelled.
 The company expressed hope the plant would later be used to build trains for other U.S. rail projects.

 Early in 2010, the Oregon Department of Transportation announced that it had negotiated the purchase of two 13-car trainsets for use in the Pacific Northwest rail corridor between Eugene and Vancouver, British Columbia.
 These trainsets were also manufactured in Wisconsin and were delivered in 2013.
 The sets are currently operating in the "Cascades" corridor in the Pacific Northwest.
 They have been integrated with the five existing sets in regular service.
 The Series 8 trains offer passengers many modern amenities including high-speed Wi-Fi, reclining seats and a full-service bistro and lounge car.

 In 2014, the state of Michigan expressed interest in operating the unused Talgo 8 cars for their Amtrak Wolverine service.
 Three years later, Amtrak proposed to lease or buy the unused cars in the wake of the 2017 Washington train derailment.
 Ultimately, the two trainsets were sold to Nigeria for use on the Lagos Rail Mass Transit.

 Talgo 9

 This series, which was originally designed for Russia and Kazakhstan, featured wide bodyshells and wheelsets.
-There are three versions, consisting of either 1520 mm fixed gauge, 1520-1435 mm variable gauge or 1520-1676 mm variable gauge.
-They are used in the Berlin-Moscow line (December 2016), St. Petersburg-Moscow-Samara (August 2020).
+There are three versions: 1520 mm fixed gauge, 1520–1435 mm variable gauge, 1520–1676 mm variable gauge.
+They are used in the Berlin–Moscow line (December 2016) and St. Petersburg–Moscow–Samara (August 2020).

-In July 2015, Talgo stated its intention to ship a Series 9 train to India at its own cost as a demonstration on the Mumbai-Delhi rail route.
+In July 2015, Talgo stated its intention to ship a Series 9 train to India at its own cost as a demonstration on the Mumbai–Delhi rail route.
 On 10 September 2016, the final successful test run of the Talgo 9 series coaches was completed in India.

+Talgo 230

 Talgo 250 HSR

-The Talgo 250 is a dual voltage electric train (AC/DC) equipped with variable gauge axles.
+The Talgo 250 is a dual voltage electric push-pull train (AC/DC) equipped with variable gauge axles.
 This allows the units to be used on high-speed lines and on conventional broad gauge lines.
 A Talgo 250 train consists of two power cars and 11 Talgo VII intermediate coaches.
 This class was developed for Renfe (classed as S-130).
 One trainset (RENFE Class 730) was involved in the Santiago de Compostela accident on 24 July 2013.

 Uzbekistan Railways ordered two Talgo 250 sets of a Russian gauge version in 2009.
 The first set arrived at Tashkent in July 2011.